thensanity/BMICalculator/README.md

-Library or external JAR file 1.)apache-httpcomponents-httpclient 2.apache-httpcomponents-httpcore 3.commons-logging-1.2 4.java-json
+Library or external JAR file
+- apache-httpcomponents-httpclient 2.apache-httpcomponents-httpcore 3.commons-logging-1.2 4.java-json

 Installation
-1.)
-Download Xampp
+- Download Xampp
-2.)
-Enable Xampp services before getting started
+- Enable Xampp services before getting started

 Getting Started
 -Prerequisites:
-1.)
-Android Studio/Eclipse/other suitable IDE
+- Android Studio/Eclipse/other suitable IDE
-2.) ensure you use the latest Gradle version
+- ensure you use the latest Gradle version

 Installing
 After you have downloaded the source code, import the project into Android Studio.
 Configure the SDK path according to your SDK location minSdkVersion = 19.
 Make sure you have updated your Gradle to latest gradle version suggestion version: gradle-4.4